blacklucius101/Tester/README.md

 * the wick contacts the midline, and
 * the candle body remains entirely on one side of the midline.

+Counter-cross candles are immune to this midline touch.

 ---